gulfiliz/gulfiliz.github.io/_posts/2025-11-11-goethe-faust.md

 ---

 ## VIII.
-Goethe Himself — The Man Behind the Work
+Goethe Himself, the Man Behind the Work

 To understand Faust,
 you must understand Goethe.

 Johann Wolfgang von Goethe
-was the last universal man of European culture — the last figure who could plausibly claim competence in poetry, drama, philosophy, science, political administration, visual art, and the natural sciences.
+was the last universal man of European culture, the last figure who could plausibly claim competence in poetry, drama, philosophy, science, political administration, visual art, and the natural sciences.

 He was:
-— The greatest German poet (Faust, The Sorrows of Young Werther, the Urfaust, the Italian Journey)
+the greatest German poet
+(Faust, The Sorrows of Young Werther, the Urfaust, the Italian Journey);
-— A practicing scientist
+a practicing scientist
-  (theory of color, comparative anatomy, discovery of the intermaxillary bone in humans, contributions to botany and geology)
+(theory of color, comparative anatomy, discovery of the intermaxillary bone in humans, contributions to botany and geology);
-— The chief minister of Weimar for decades (running roads, mines, finances)
+the chief minister of Weimar
+for decades (running roads, mines, finances);
-— A visual artist of real accomplishment
+a visual artist of real accomplishment;
-— A theater director
-— A collector
+a theater director;
+a collector;
-— A friend of Schiller, Herder, Hegel
+a friend of Schiller, Herder, Hegel.

 He lived to 82.
 He worked until the last months of his life.

-He completed Part Two of Faust in the last year of his life — sealed the manuscript — and died weeks later.
+He completed Part Two of Faust in the last year of his life, sealed the manuscript, and died weeks later.

 The breadth of his life
 is not incidental to understanding Faust.

-Faust's tragedy — and his redemption — is the tragedy and redemption of the person who cannot specialize, who cannot accept a bounded existence, who must know and do and be everything — and who will fail at everything, and who must fail, and who is saved by the failing.
+Faust's tragedy, and his redemption, is the tragedy and redemption of the person who cannot specialize, who cannot accept a bounded existence, who must know and do and be everything, and who will fail at everything, and who must fail, and who is saved by the failing.